oSoWoSo/dotbins/README.md

 ## :gear: Configuration

-dotbins uses a YAML configuration file (`dotbins.yaml`) to define the tools and settings.
+dotbins uses a YAML configuration file to define the tools and settings.
+The configuration file is searched in the following locations (in order):

+1. Explicitly provided path (using `--config-file` option)
+2. `./dotbins.yaml` (current directory)
+3. `~/.config/dotbins/config.yaml` (XDG config directory)
+4. `~/.config/dotbins.yaml` (XDG config directory, flat)
+5. `~/.dotbins.yaml` (home directory)
+6. `~/.dotfiles/dotbins.yaml` (default dotfiles location)

+The first valid configuration file found will be used.
+If no configuration file is found, default settings will be used.

 ### Basic Configuration